2017 Youth Leadership Academy

 Monday June 26th – Friday June 30th, 2017

 The Mission of the Youth Leadership Academy is to enable dedicated youth to become decisive, caring, and disciplined leaders in a challenging environment.
-Also, to instill confidence and courage through hands-on adventure, survival and physical training, while fostering in each the moral integrity and flawless character required of responsible citizens and future leaders.
+We also strive to instill confidence and courage through hands-on adventure, survival and physical training, while fostering the moral integrity and flawless character required of responsible citizens and future leaders.

-The Mahwah Youth Leadership Academy (YLA) is a week long summer program designed by Mahwah Police Officers and dedicated to developing the leadership potential of current middle and high school students.
-YLA provides participants with a challenging and meaningful adventure camp experience while building an understanding of small group leadership techniques, leadership ethics, team work, problem-solving and effective communication.
+The Youth Leadership Academy (YLA) is a unique week long summer program designed by Mahwah Police Officers and dedicated to developing the leadership potential of current middle and high school students.
+YLA provides participants with a challenging and meaningful adventure camp experience while building an understanding of small group leadership techniques, leadership ethics, team work, problem-solving, and effective communication.
 To the best of our knowledge the Youth Leadership Academy is the only one of its kind hosted by a law enforcement agency in the State of New Jersey.

 Staff to student ratio